JakubZelek/Diblob/README.md

 The NPath Coverage is a metric, that enable to extend simple paths with:
 - Cycles with common node in the path for n=2,
 - Cycles with common node in the path edge for n=3,
-- and so on.
+- etc.

 The algorithm is as follows:
-- generate new digraph with `DiblobFactory.generate_edge_digraph` recursivelly (run `n-1` times), in effect, if we enable common nodes for n=2, we remove them with operation and just looking for Simple Paths (and so on)
+- generate new digraph with `DiblobFactory.generate_edge_digraph` recursively (run `n-1` times), in effect, if we enable common nodes for n=2, we remove them with operation and just looking for Simple Paths (and so on)
 - Run Simple Path Criterion.

 The example usage is as follows: